pivovarovanatol/webappExampleSoccerTeam/README.md

 # Welcome!

-Thank you for your interest in AppNeta.
-Please review the following instructions.

 Inside this repo, you'll find the skeleton of a small web application - it consists of both a [server](./server/README.md) and a [client](./client/README.md).
-They both have some minimal functionality already, but we'd like you to enhance it as described below.
+They both have some minimal functionality already, but I'm going to enhance it as described below:

 ## Virtual Machine

-To make things a little simpler, we provide a Virtual Machine that comes pre-installed with all of the required software:
+To make things a little simpler, I have a Virtual Machine that comes pre-installed with all of the required software:

 * Ubuntu 16.04
 * OpenJDK Java Development Kit 1.8